neksodebe/neksodebe/README.md

 ### Hi there 👋

+😄 I'm Niko (aka. neksodebe) and I'm the guy behind Parottu.
+My pronouns are he/him.
+🔭 I'm looking for developers to work on Parottu with me!
+Contact me if you're interested :)

+📫 Contact: neksodebe@gmail.com or through Discord: Nikoo#4750

 <!--
 **neksodebe/neksodebe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.